 Everyone loves someone who has had an abortion, whether they know it or not.
 Abortion is a common medical procedure sought by people of all racial, income, religious, geographic demographics.
 People of all genders, sexual orientations, abilities, and immigration statuses need access to abortion, every single day.
 Our testimonies bring to light the very realities of people choosing abortion across the country.
 Here are some baseline statistics of who we are from Guttmacher.

-- Three in ten cisgender women will have an abortion by age 45.
+- One in four cisgender women will have an abortion by age 45.
 While we don’t have statistical data on trans and nonbinary people, we do know they have abortions and seek competent and compassionate abortion care.
 We all deserve abortion care that is affirming of our gender identity.

 - Despite stigmatizing myths about “teens” obtaining a disproportionate number of abortions, the majority (57%) of abortions are obtained by people aged 20-29.